RightBooth Version 4.0.19 Released

 You can design your button images however you like, the pressed image can be the same as the unpressed image, or you could make it look highlighted, or pressed, as in the above example.

-Once you've got your two images, you need to place them the following RightBooth Library folders:
+Once you have designed your two images (using your favourite image editing app) , you then need to place them the following RightBooth Media Library folders:

 The file format for the button images must be PNG.

-If you want your button to look 'pressed' you must design the down image so that it moves in the Y down direction only.
+If you want your button to look like it has been 'pressed down' you must design the 'selected' image so that it moves in the Y down direction only.

 Now you need to give your button images a filename that RightBooth can use to help position any icon that might be placed on it during the event...